 - Remove entire plants of fava beans if symptoms are observed, because the virus is systemic in these plants.
 Viral symptoms appear as dark brown angular lesions on leaves or yellow to light green ring spots.
 Dark necrotic areas can also be seen on the stem.
 Fava beans have dark black spots on their stipules that should not be confused with viral symptoms.

-- Replace with new plants, planting 1 to 2 bean seeds per 4" pot.
+- Replace with new plants, planting 1-2 bean seeds per 4" pot.

 Record Keeping and Decision-Making

 Each time the crop is scouted, record the pest numbers, their location and the number of plants inspected.
 Records on pest numbers and locations will help you identify population trends.
 Population trends will also indicate if initial control measures were successful or if they need to be repeated.
 Once this information is collected each week, a pest management decision can then be made.
 Monitoring and record keeping will answer the following questions and help you make the necessary treatment decisions.
 Is the population decreasing, increasing or remaining stable over the growing season?
 Do you need to spray?
 Are insects migrating from weeds under the benches to your crops?
 Is the treatment from last week working?
-See the list of selected materials labeled for managing insects, mites and diseases on greenhouse-grown vegetable transplants.
+See Tables 19 (page 54) and 20 (page 62) for selected materials labeled for managing insects, mites and diseases on greenhouse-grown vegetable transplants.
 Follow label instructions before using the material on vegetable bedding plants.
 The product must be used only for crops for which the compound is registered.